wiryls/cube-collection/README.md

 1. Create a TOML file like the one above.
 2. Add you custom level files into `./cube-collection/assets/level/`.
-3. Add the file name into `name_list` of `./cube-collection/assets/level/index.toml`.
+3. Add file name into `name_list` of `./cube-collection/assets/level/index.toml`.

 ## License

-The repository use two licenses, `./cube-core` is under LGPL 3.0 and `./cube-collection` is under MIT license.
+The repository use two licenses:

+- `./cube-core` is under LGPL 3.0, and
+- `./cube-collection` is under MIT license.

 ## Known issues